 Doubtful Sound: You will have to join a tour party at Manapouri (or Te Anau with a transfer).
 It’s not everyone’s cup of tea to sit all day.
 But it has the advantage of having no traffic and being more “off the beaten track” than the Milford Road.

-Note: Both fjords offer overnight experiences on the boats (with your own cabin or bunk-style accommodation).
+Note: Both fjords (Milford and Doubtful Sound) offer overnight cruise experiences on the boats (with your own cabin or bunk-style accommodation).
 Many people also come on a coach from Queenstown (which is a very long 12 hour day!) or else fly into Milford Sound.
+Also, keep an eye on the Milford Sound weather forecast and road blocks.

 Click here to View some sample itineraries of Milford and Doubtful Sound.